Chasqui: Chasqui relay system

 The chasquis were used to carry the king's orders in short time to the provinces or to the army commanders and bring news and notices important for the kingdom, the war and the provinces to Cusco, the capital of the Inca Empire.

 Along the Inca roads relay stations were placed at half a league distance, where a league is about 5 km or an hour walking.
 At each station, four to six slim, fit and young chasquis would stand in wait, with a roof or a hut to protect them from the sun and the rain.
 They carried the messages in turns in one direction or the other.
 The waiting chasquis would constantly surveil the road to spot the incoming runner, the latter of which shouted within sight of the hut and played his seashell trumpet, in order to alert the new one to take his place.
 He gave his message, repeating it more than once, until the new chasqui understood it perfectly.
 This way the message was never lost.

 The huts were light constructions and were always placed in an elevated position and in such a way that they could see each other.
-According to Inca Garcialso the distance was just one quarter of a league "because they said that that was what an Indian could run with lightness and breath, without getting tired"; other chroniclers report distances of half a league or a mile and a half.
+According to Inca Garcialso the distance was just one quarter of a league "because they said that that was what an Indian could run with lightness and breath, without getting tired"; other chroniclers report distances of half a league or 2.5 km.

 The chasquis also carried other messages, in the form of quipus (from the Quechua word khipu meaning 'knot') which contained mainly numbers in an ordered form.
 Quipus could represent the amount of taxes to be paid by a village or a province or the number of soldiers to be moved.
 There is no evidence that the chasquis could read the quipus, which was a delicate and difficult task carried out by khipukamayoq (experts in writing and reading quipu); in practice, it was not necessary for the chasquis to have access to the information they delivered.

 In case of grave emergencies such as an invasion or an uprising, bonfires were used during the night and smoke columns during the day.
 According to Inca Garcilaso the Inca would receive the distress message "within two or three hours at the most (even if it was five or six hundred leagues [250 to 300 km] from the court)".